Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Odometry Estimation: Smoothness and Consistency}

-With newly arriving information, the belief of the current robot state in $\World$ can change.
+\replace{With newly arriving information, the belief of the current robot state in $\World$ can change.
 Quite realistically, this can significantly affect the robot's pose and velocity, e.g., when \ac{GNSS} information returns after a long time of absence, leading to a significant jump in the robot's estimated position (and heading).
 In many applications, e.g., localization and pathfinding, having this up-to-date best knowledge of the actual robot state is desirable.
-However, in scenarios like tracking control or point-cloud undistortion, the smoothness of the provided estimate is critical. \Cref{fig:method_online_se_smoothness} (twice) illustrates this scenario of the robot pose experiencing a significant update during online operation.
-To provide a smooth estimate of the robot at any time, \ac{HF} proposes using a specific strength of an optimization-based smoothing approach.
-While the current belief of the robot can change significantly with new information, this will consistently happen in the smoother window; none of the estimates will \textit{locally} show jumps due to \ac{IMU} and optional kinematic smoothness constraints.
-Hence, to avoid \textit{any} jumps, the current (pose and linear velocity) odometry belief is converted to the body frame ($\T_{\Imu_{k} \Imu_{k+1}}$), incremented there, and then mapped back to the odometry frame $\Odom$ using\looseness=-1
+However, in scenarios like tracking control or point-cloud undistortion, the smoothness of the provided estimate is critical. \Cref{fig:method_online_se_smoothness} (twice) illustrates this scenario of the robot pose experiencing a significant update during online operation. }{New information can cause significant jumps in the robot's estimated pose and velocity in $\World$, e.g., when \ac{GNSS} returns after a prolonged absence.
+While such up-to-date estimates are desirable for localization, tracking control and point-cloud undistortion require smooth estimates, as illustrated in \Cref{fig:method_online_se_smoothness}.} \replace{To provide a smooth estimate of the robot at any time, \ac{HF} proposes using a specific strength of an optimization-based smoothing approach.
+While the current belief of the robot can change significantly with new information, this will consistently happen in the smoother window; none of the estimates will \textit{locally} show jumps due to \ac{IMU} and optional kinematic smoothness constraints. }{\ac{HF} exploits the optimization-based smoother: while the belief can change significantly with new information, \ac{IMU} and kinematic constraints ensure that no estimate \textit{locally} shows jumps within the smoother window.} Hence, to avoid \textit{any} jumps, the current (pose and linear velocity) odometry belief is converted to the body frame ($\T_{\Imu_{k} \Imu_{k+1}}$), incremented there, and then mapped back to the odometry frame $\Odom$ using\looseness=-1